-- 17. (1) After the expiry of a period of 12 months from the commencement of this Act any person who was lawfully carrying on the business of an insurance broker at the commencement of this Act may continue his operations provided that he has applied for and is granted a licence in terms of section 15. - (2) Any person who applies for registration as a broker and who commenced operations after the commencement of this Act shall- - (a) if it is not a public company, be wholly owned by one or more citizens of Swaziland;or - (b) if it is a public company at least 15% of the interest in the company is owned by one or more citizens of Swaziland or a person registered in Swaziland where - - (i) if the person is a public company then at least 51% of the interest in that person is owned by citizens of Swaziland. - (ii) if the person is any other business or organisation, citizens of Swaziland have a claim to at least 80% of the persons assets. - (3) After the expiry of a period of 12 months after the commencement of this Act, a person who has acquired an interest in an Insurance Broker which has resulted in him or him and his associates holding more than 25% of all the shares or interest of that company shall notify the registrar of his acquisition and such acquisition shall be of no force until the registrar has approved his acquisition in writing. - (4) The registrar may attach any condition that he deems to be in the public interest to any acquisition referred to in subsection 17 (3). - (5) The registrar may reject any acquisition that he deems not to be in the public interest and may if the need arises apply to the court for an order directing a person to dispose of his acquisition.
+- (1) After the expiry of a period of 12 months from the commencement of this Act any person who was lawfully carrying on the business of an insurance broker at the commencement of this Act may continue his operations provided that he has applied for and is granted a licence in terms of section 15. - (2) Any person who applies for registration as a broker and who commenced operations after the commencement of this Act shall- - (a) if it is not a public company, be wholly owned by one or more citizens of Swaziland; or - (b) if it is a public company at least 51% of the interest in the company is owned by one or more citizens of Swaziland or a person registered in Swaziland where- - (i) if the person is a public company then at least 51% of the interest in that person is owned by citizens of Swaziland; or - (ii) if the person is any other business or organisation, citizens of Swaziland have a claim to at least 80% of the person's assets. - (3) After the expiry of a period of 12 months after the commencement of this Act, a person who has acquired an interest in an insurance broker which has resulted in him or him and his associates holding more than 25% of all the shares or interest of that company shall notify the Registrar of his acquisition and such acquisition shall be of no force until the Registrar has approved his acquisition in writing.

+(4) The Registrar may attach any condition that he deems to be in the public interest to any acquisition referred to in subsection (3).

+(5) The Registrar may reject any acquisition that he deems not to be in the public interest and may if the need arises apply to the Court for an order directing a person to dispose of his acquisition.

-De-registration of a broker
+18. De-registration of a broker

-- 18. (1) The registrar may revoke the licence of any broker if he determines that the broker- - (a) has ceased to carry on an insurance business in Swaziland; or - (b) has requested in writing the cancellation of the registration; or - (c) has failed to commence operations within one year following the granting of a licence; or - (d) has not adhered to the terms and conditions of the licence; or - (e) has acted in contravention of any of the provisions of this Act or other applicable law. - (2) The registrar shall give a broker notice, in writing, 30 days before he proceeds to cancel the broker's registration and may, defer the cancellation for a period determined by him. - (3) After revoking a broker's licence, the registrar shall publish notice of the revocation in the Gazette and a newspaper of general circulation in Swaziland.

-(4) A broker shall cease to carry on insurance business immediately on being informed by the registrar of the revocation of his licence.
+- (1) The Registrar may revoke the licence of any broker if he determines that the broker has- - (a) ceased to carry on an insurance business in Swaziland; - (b) requested in writing the cancellation of the registration; - (c) failed to commence operations within one year following the granting of a licence; - (d) not adhered to the terms and conditions of the licence; or - (e) acted in contravention of any of the provisions of this Act or other applicable law. - (2) The Registrar shall give a broker notice, in writing, 30 days before he proceeds to cancel the broker's registration and may defer the cancellation for a period determined by him. - (3) After revoking a broker's licence, the Registrar shall publish notice of the revocation in the Gazette and a newspaper of general circulation in Swaziland. - (4) A broker shall cease to carry on insurance business immediately on being informed by the Registrar of the revocation of his licence.

-Registration and operation of insurance agents
+19. Registration and operation of insurance agents